-In the long protracted dispute of the Ayodhya Temple Babri Masjid case, the Supreme Court of India has delivered its judgement.
+In the long protracted dispute of the Ayodhya Temple Babri Masjid case, the Supreme Court of India has delivered its judgement – the Ayodhya verdict.
 Ina unanimous judgement by five judges of the apex court headed by the chief justice Rajan Gogoi, ownership of the disputed holy site of Ayodhya in northern India has been awarded to Hindus to build a temple there.

 The bench, also comprising Justices S Abdul Nazeer, S A Bobde, D Y Chandrachud and Ashok Bhushan ruled possession of the disputed 2.77 acre land rights will be handed over to the deity Ram Lalla, (baby Lord Rama) who was one of the three parties in the case.
 Deity Ram Lalla or baby Lord Rama represented by Triloki Nath Pandey.

 The court has ruled while the ownership will vest in Deity Ram Lalla, the possession will remain with a central government receiver.
 The central government has three months to put the framework in place.

 For Muslims, the Court has ruled that they be given 5 acres of alternate land in Ayodhya to build their mosque.

 Although some media agencies are reporting ‘mixed’ reactions by Muslims, generally the verdict has been well received and is being seen as “win for the people of India”.

 The Muslim group, party to the proceeding, according to Hindustan Times, has said, will not appeal the decision.

 Prime Minister Narendra Modi hailed the judgment tweeting: